 Number of Players: 2-4

-What makes this game great for teaching principles of credit to kids is each player has the ability to take out $1,000 loans from the bank at anytime during play.
+What makes this game great for teaching kids about credit is each player has the ability to take out $1,000 loans from the bank at anytime during play.

 There’s a Loan Record Keeper to track all the loans, and loan interest rates are set at 10%.